talkohavy/create-query-language/README.md

 ```
 status: active AND role: admin           # AND operation
 type: user OR type: admin               # OR operation
+NOT status: inactive                    # NOT operation (negation)
+status: active AND NOT role: guest      # Combined with other operators
+NOT (status: inactive OR role: guest)   # NOT with grouped expressions
-status: active AND (role: admin OR role: manager)  # Grouped expressions
+status: active AND (role: admin OR role: manager)  # Complex grouping
 ```

 ### Quoted Strings